-Susta was once perched firmly on the west bank of the Narayani River, which has long been considered as the border between Nepal and India.
-However, with the river changing course due to climate change, and cutting persistently into Nepali territory, the village today finds itself on the east of the Narayani.
-India maintains the new course of the river as the boundary while Nepal disagrees, making Susta a contested portion of Nepal within India, surrounded on three sides by India, and on the fourth by the Narayani.
-It is estimated that 19,980 hectares have come under Indian encroachment thus far.
+The settlement of Susta was once perched firmly on the west bank of the Narayani River, long considered the border between Nepal and India.
+But the river has changed course, cutting persistently into Nepali territory.
+Susta today finds itself on the east bank of the Narayani.
+India maintains that the new course of the river is the international boundary while Nepal disagrees.
+Susta, thus, remains contested – claimed by Nepal, hemmed in on three sides by India and on the other by the Narayani.

 I’ve been visiting Susta for five years, and every single year, I’ve heard of a couple of hundred hectares being eroded by the river.
 Every year, someone or the other loses their farmland, their livelihood.
 Nothing, it seemed, could stop the mighty river.
 Ram Pyare Kurmi told me two years ago that if nothing was done, the water would eat up the village in three or four years.
 This year, however, there were no reports of erosion.
 Retaining walls had been put up along the banks before the onset of the monsoon in preparation for a bridge.
 All of 1,725 metres long.
 Five feet wide.
 Suspension.